 We recommend compressing the database in gzip format:

 Then click on the Go button to start the database export.

 Move it to the database backup folder on your local system, where you already stored your initial file backup.

 How to Download WordPress Database Backup without phpMyAdmin?

-If you don’t have access to phpMyAdmin (as your hosting company doesn’t offer you access to cPanel.) means you can’t download the backup of your WordPress Website manually.
-But, we still have a way to download it—all you need is to have FTP access.
+If you don’t have access to phpMyAdmin (as your Hosting company doesn’t offer you access to cPanel.), you can’t download the backup of your WordPress Website manually.
+But we still have a way to download it—all you need is FTP access.

 Step 1.
 Access the WordPress Database using Adminer

 Adminer is a software script like phpMyAdmin to access, manage, and manipulate the database on your MySQL server.
 It is not the replacement of phpMyAdmin but an alternative.